FedeBrus/uni/ICNS/Lecture02.md

 Storage is were Kerchoff's principle really kicks in (Mind that the key should be protected in each single phase, but when the key is being stored is when it is most vulnerable).
 Protection of the key relies on a combination of cryptography and access control.

+As a bare minimum, a cryptographic algorithm needs to be resistent to brute force attacks, which are all the most feasable because of more available computing power.
+So the cardinality of the keyspace should increase in size, this is the only solution to brute force.
+Since the key size may need to increase due to increasing computationl power, a cryptographic algorithm should be parametric to the size of the key.

+A symmetric cryptographic algorithm usually works by applying substitutions and permutations in sequence for multiple rounds.
+Confusione and Diffusion
+Confusion is not being able to see how che ciphertext is related to the key Diffusion is not being able to see how the ciphertext is related to the plaintext Permutations and substitions don't actually use the same key.
+There's a key scheduling algorithm that takes a key as input and produces different keys derived from the original key that will be used in each step in each round.

+(DES) F is a combination of subsitution and permutation and some non-linear trasnformation.

+Since these algorihtms are very complex to design NIST made parametricity in respect to the key a requirement.
+It's much less effort to make an algorithm parametric than having to change each instance of the algorithm in the world.

+AES is theoritically secure.
+It is only vulnerable in its implementation, like timing-attacks.
+Search timing-attack and constant time programming.
+Symmetric key cryptography is actually quantum-resistent, we can just increase the key.
+The problem is public key cryptography.

+Hash functions are also resistent to quantum attacks.